 A Beginners Guide To Color Theory

-Believe it or not, there is a pretty precise science used to figure out what colors best represent you and your business.
+Believe it or not, there is a pretty precise science used to figure out what colors best represent your brand.
 Color theory explains how humans interact with color, how colors mix, match or clash, and the subliminal messages that colors communicate.

-Color theory for beginners will help you build your brand, elicit the reaction you want from your clients and customers, and help you understand why some color combinations work and others. . . not so much.
+Understanding color theory will help you to elicit the reaction you want from your audience and help you understand why some color combinations work and others. . . not so much.

-In today’s post, I will give you a quick peek into the world of color theory, and equip you with some tools and knowledge to select your brand colors strategically.
+In this post, I’m giving you a quick peek into the world of color theory, and equip you with some tools and knowledge to select your brand colors strategically.

 Color Theory for Beginners: The Color Wheel